Alice Spencer, Countess of Derby: Marriage and issue

 Her husband died on 16 April 1594, and when his mother died two years later, Alice's eldest daughter, Anne became heiress presumptive to Queen Elizabeth I. Upon the Queen's death in 1603, however, the crown passed to King James VI of Scotland who was descended from Margaret Tudor, the elder sister of King Henry VIII, whereas the Stanleys were descended from his younger sister, Mary Tudor, Queen of France.

 For a month after his death, his company of players performed at their home of Lathom House, Lancashire as The Countess of Derby's Men.
 They had been at Lathom House shortly before the Earl's death and had been known then as the Earl of Derby's Men.

 On 20 October 1600, she married her second husband Thomas Egerton, 1st Viscount Brackley, who on 21 July 1603 became Baron Ellesmere, and on 7 November 1616 Viscount Brackley.
 Less than two years after his own marriage to Alice, Thomas's son John (by his first wife, Elizabeth Ravenscroft) married Alice's second eldest daughter Lady Frances.

 Together Alice and her new husband founded the Bridgewater Library.

 In 1601, Thomas Egerton bought Harefield Place in Middlesex, and in July 1602, the Queen was entertained at Harefield by the Egertons.
-In August 1607 she was welcomed at Ashby de la Zouch Castle with the Masque at Ashby Castle.
-In April 1613 she joined Anne of Denmark's progress to Bath.
+In August 1607 Alice was welcomed at Ashby de la Zouch Castle with the Masque at Ashby Castle and in April 1613 she joined Anne of Denmark's progress to Bath.

 Lady Alice had Haydon Hall in Eastcote built in 1630 after she became concerned that Lord Castlehaven would attempt to claim her estate in the event of her death.
 After she died in 1637, her eldest daughter reverted to her first married name, Lady Chandos, and became owner of the house.
 Alice was known as the Dowager Countess of Derby until her death.